BatchDrake/batchdrake.github.io/_posts/2020-10-03-diyradast-i.md

 With $k_B$ the Boltzmann's constant, $T_n$ the typical noise temperature of the LNB's low noise amplifier, $T_s$ the noise temperature of the sky and $G$ the gain of the LNB.
 Easy, right?

 The truth is that this formula rarely holds.
-Antennas are not perfect, and its sidelobes pick a lot of the surrounding noise.
-This phenomenon is called **spillover**, and implies that only a (hopefully big) fraction of the power entering the internal low noise amplifier actually comes from the sky.
+Antennas are not perfect, and their sidelobes pick a lot of surrounding noise.
+This phenomenon is called **spillover**, and implies that only a (hopefully big) fraction of the power entering the internal low noise amplifier will actually come from the sky.
 If we assume that the surrounding noise is purely thermal in nature and caused by the ambient temperature of the objects close to us (buildings, trees or the floor itself), we can introduce the parameter $\alpha$ describing the amount of spillover of our antenna.
 If $T_{amb}$ is the ambient temperature, a more realistic model could be:

 $$
 S=\frac{dP}{d\nu}=Gk_B\left[T_{n}+(1-\alpha)T_{s}+\alpha T_{amb}\right]
 $$

-$S$ will be our background sky level, as seen at the output of the LNB.
+$S$ will be our background sky level (in terms of PSD) as seen at the output of the LNB.
 In general, the power spectral density for astronomical sources is rather white (i.e. flat), even if we consider the typical bandwidths (~3 MHz) supported by low cost SDR receivers.

-Now let's consider what happens to the output power spectral density if our antenna is perfectly oriented towards a point source like Cas A or Cygnus A (with angular sizes way below 1º).
-Since these sources are rather small and/or irregular, and therefore difficult to characterize in terms of temperature and angular diameter, we will take their [spectral irradiance (also known as flux density)](https://en.wikipedia.org/wiki/Irradiance#Spectral_irradiance) into account instead.
-This quantity describes the power spectral density of the noise coming from a distant object per unit of surface, and in the context of radioastronomy, is usually measured in **Janskys** ($1\text{ Jy}=10^{-26}\text{W}\text{m}^{-2}\text{Hz}^{-1}$).
-The spectral density of the power collected by the antenna is related to the spectral flux $F$ by the antenna aperture $A$:
+Now let's consider what happens to the output PSD if our antenna is perfectly oriented towards a point source like Cas A or Cygnus A (with angular sizes way below 1º).
+Since these sources are rather small and/or irregular, and therefore difficult to characterize in terms of temperature and angular diameter, we will take instead their [spectral irradiance (also known as flux density)](https://en.wikipedia.org/wiki/Irradiance#Spectral_irradiance) into account.
+This quantity describes the noise PSD coming from a distant source per unit of surface which, in the field of radioastronomy, is usually measured in **Janskys** ($1\text{ Jy}=10^{-26}\text{W}\text{m}^{-2}\text{Hz}^{-1}$).
+The PSD collected by the antenna is related to the spectral flux $F$ by the antenna aperture $A$:

 $$
 \frac{dP}{d\nu}=AF